deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Fluffy or not, he made de-orbiting look easy.
 Surgical, even. *Drunker* handled the insertion smoothly and quietly and in remarkably short order they were skimming low over the ocean.
 Then, too quickly for Wilde to really follow, a thin green line on the horizon became a shoreline, became a green blur of marshlands and swamps below.

 Up ahead, the terrain finally decided to stop being lazy and started to do interesting stuff with craggy rock hills that thrust up from the green like a line of badly worn molars.
-They looked densely-packed and tight, but that was just an illusion of distance: Up close, the canyons between them were more than wide enough for *Drunker* to flit through under Tooko’s skillful paws
+They looked densely-packed and tight, but that was just an illusion of distance: Up close, the canyons between them were more than wide enough for *Drunker* to flit through under Tooko’s skillful paws.

 Wilde could hear him muttering to himself up front. “...Right here… descend to two hundred… there.”